Can A Bad Starter Kill An Alternator

 One of the most common signs of a bad starter is difficulty starting the engine.

-If you notice that your engine is slow to turn over or doesn’t start at all, it could be a sign that your starter is failing.
+When you try to start your vehicle, you may notice that the engine is slow to turn over or doesn’t start at all.
+This can be frustrating and could indicate a problem with your starter.

 2. Electrical issues:

-If you experience any electrical issues, such as dimming headlights, flickering dashboard lights, or other electrical problems, it could be a sign that your alternator is struggling to keep up with the demands of your vehicle’s electrical system.
+If you experience any electrical issues in your vehicle, such as dimming headlights, flickering dashboard lights, or other electrical problems, it could be a sign of bad starter.

 3. Battery issues: